 RTV Coating 220 kV Transformer Housing

 RTV coating of an instrument transformer was performed in August 2014.
-Fig. 8 showed state of surface degradation of its housing before coating.
+Fig. 8 shows the state of surface degradation of the housing before coating.

-Fig. 10 shows the difference between parts of the housing with and without coating, while Fig. 11 reveals the state of the surface and the hydrophobicity of the coated housing portion.
+Fig. 10 shows the difference between parts of the housing with and without coating and Fig. 11 reveals the state of the surface and hydrophobicity of the coated housing portion.

 Inspection of Transformer with RTV Coating

-The first inspection of the instrument transformer with the RTV silicone coating was performed in June 2015 (i.e. 10 months after coating).
-The condition of the housing surface is shown in Fig. 12.
+The first inspection of the instrument transformer with the RTV silicone coating was performed 10 months after coating.
+Fig. 12 shows the condition of the housing surface.

-The results of inspection showed that the layer of RTV silicone coatings on both sections (upper and lower) is without any damages and traces of surface degradation.
-Surface hydrophobicity of the instrument transformer housing parts with coating is excelent (HC from 1 to 3 according to IEC/TS 62073, cl.
-6. The surface of the middle section without coating is totally hydrophilic.
-The adhesion of the RTV silicone coating on the degraded housing surface is excelent and there is no detectable difference in adhesion on the surface with and without primer (see Fig. 13).
+Results of the inspection showed that the layer of RTV silicone coatings on both sections (upper and lower) was without any damage and traces of surface degradation.
+Surface hydrophobicity of the instrument transformer housing parts with coating was excellent (HC from 1 to 3 according to IEC/TS 62073, cl.
+6).
+The surface of the middle section without coating was totally hydrophilic.
+The adhesion of the RTV silicone coating on the degraded housing surface was excellent and there was no detectable difference in adhesion on the surface with and without primer (see Fig. 13).

 RTV Coating 400 kV Transformer Housing

 Coating a degraded 400 kV transformer housing was performed in July 2015.
 Here, the entire housing (upper and bottom parts of the sheds and trunk) had uniform degradation and was hydrophilic.
 Spontaneous development of cracks as well as flaking of the degraded surface layer were investigated and it was discovered that the flexibility of sheds had been reduced (e.g. cracks occurred even with minor bending).
-The extent of surface degradation is shown in Fig. 14.
+Fig. 14 shows the extent of surface degradation.

 Coating the housing was performed from a scaffold built around the transformer.
-In order to shield the work area from wind, the scaffold was protected using plastic tarps (see Fig. 15).
+To shield the work area from wind, the scaffold was protected using plastic tarps (see Fig. 15).

-The coating procedure was basically the same as used for the 220 kV transformer but this time without any application of a primer.
-The state of the surface and degree of hydrophobicity of the coated housing are shown in Fig. 16.
+The coating procedure was basically the same as used for the 220 kV transformer but now without application of primer.
+Fig. 16 shows the state of the surface and degree of hydrophobicity of the coated housing.

-Degradation of the surface of polymeric housings on instrument transformers had been observed during routine maintenance inspection.
-The degradation typically took the form of a hard surface layer up to 250 μm thick.
+Degradation of the surface of polymeric housings on instrument transformers was observed during routine maintenance.
+Degradation typically took the form of a hard surface layer up to 250 μm in thickness.
 The surface with this hard layer had become either hydrophilic or much less hydrophobic than when new.
-Inspection results indicated that the degree of degradation was not dependent on duration of service.
-Moreover, degradation of the same type of apparatus from the same producer and the having the same length of service was different from one transformer to the next – even at the same substation with the same environmental conditions.
-This degradation had to be caused by some combination of environmental conditions (e.g. pollution, UV, etc.) and variations in the properties of the polymeric housing material (e.g. composition of different batches) or changes in the manufacturing process.
+Follow-up inspection indicated that degree of degradation was not dependent on duration in service.
+Moreover, degradation of the same type of apparatus from the same producer and the having the same time in service was different from one transformer to the next – even at the same substation.
+This degradation had to be caused by some combination of environmental conditions (e.g. pollution, UV, etc.) and/or variations in the properties of the polymeric housing material (e.g. composition of different batches) or changes in manufacturing processes.
+In most cases, the hard surface layer cracked only when sheds were subjected to bending.
+Moreover, if the thick, hard degraded layer occurred uniformly along the top and bottom surfaces, sheds lost elasticity and even small bending led to cracking.

-If the housing has sufficient creepage distance, service performance and reliability of apparatus with surface degradation (but without spontaneous cracking) is not immediately affected.
-Spontaneous development of cracks (mostly on the housing trunk) and/or flaking of the degraded surface layer were observed on only a few transformer housings.
-Under such degradation, performance of the apparatus may decrease and measures to restore reliability should be considered.
+If a housing has sufficient creepage distance, service performance and reliability of apparatus with surface degradation (but with no spontaneous cracking) would not be immediately affected.
+Spontaneous development of cracks, e.g. on the housing trunk, and/or flaking of the degraded surface layer were observed on only some transformer housings.
+Under such degradation, performance of the apparatus could decrease and measures to restore reliability would have to be considered.

-RTV silicone coating of polymeric housings with a high degree of degradation (i.e. marked by spontaneous development of cracks on the insulator trunk) is one measure to increase service reliability.
-The coating can be sprayed directly onto the clean degraded housing, without previous application of a primer.
-The RTV material seems to fill the surface cracks and restores hydrophobicity of the previously degraded polymeric housing.
-It cannot, however, restore elasticity to the sheds.
+Applying an RTV silicone coating to polymeric housings with a high degree of degradation (e.g. marked by spontaneous development of cracks on the insulator trunk) is one way to increase reliability.
+The coating can be sprayed directly onto the cleaned, degraded housing, without need for prior application of primer.
+The RTV material fills the surface cracks and restores hydrophobicity of the previously degraded polymeric housing but cannot restore elasticity to sheds.